-When a parent approaches a teacher with a bullying problem, move to an area which is more private and is not in front of the students.
+When a parent approaches a teacher with a bullying problem, move to an area that is more private and is not in front of the students.

 } If you feel uncomfortable because the parent is irate, ask for another teacher to join you.
 DO NOT be confrontational or aggressive.

 } Let the parent tell you what is happening and document what they say.